marijnh/Eloquent-JavaScript/07_robot.md

 // → 5
 ```

-Why am I going out of my way to not change objects, when the language
+Why am I going out of my way to not change objects when the language
 is obviously expecting me to?

 Because it helps me understand my programs.
 This is about complexity